mqtt-tools/mqttwarn/README.md

 }
 ```

 This specifies that when a message for the defined topic `owntracks/jane/phone` is processed, our function `owntracks_filter()` should be invoked to parse that.
-The filter function should return `True` if the message should be suppressed, or `False` otherwise.
+The filter function should return `True` if the message should be suppressed, or `False` if the message should be processed.
 (As usual, topic names may contain MQTT wildcards.)

 The function we define to do that is: